Milanxam/volume-control-script/README.md

 # Custom Volume Control Script and Display!

-A volume control script for the Dunst notification daemon using custom icons, also working with Wayland! a
+A volume control script for the Dunst notification daemon using custom icons, also working with Wayland!

 ## Demo